12-Constructing the Heart of Empire: London’s Public Architecture

 Architecture is the art form whose presence, symbolic message and socio-political legacy cannot be avoided.
 The construction of great buildings is an undertaking imbued with significant symbolic and political currency which continues to have an unavoidable resonance with those who continue to interact with these spaces today.

-Through an overview of key historical moments and an examination of several major architectural projects, this course will present London as a city in which architecture was consciously deployed as a potent device through which the changing essential values of and core political vision for the British Empire were communicated to Londoners, the wider British population and to foreign observers.
-It will also consider current debates about how post-imperial societies can and ought to deal with the highly contested legacies of these unavoidable urban spaces.
+Through an overview of key historical moments and an examination of several major architectural projects, this course will present London as a city in which architecture was consciously deployed as a potent device through which the changing essential values of, and core political vision for, the British Empire were communicated to Londoners, the wider British population and to foreign observers.
+It will also consider current debates about how post-imperial societies can and ought to deal with the highly contested legacies of these prominent urban spaces.

-Dr Kyle Leyden is Lecturer in Early Modern Architecture at the Courtauld.
-His research focuses on the intersections of politics and architecture in the period 1560-1790 and the use of architecture as a reflection of and active agent within societal change.
-Following a career at the Bar of Ireland and in academic law, he completed his M.A. and Ph.D. at The Courtauld, before being appointed to Faculty.
-After working as an advisor at the leading heritage institutions of the British Isles for over twenty years, he was appointed to the Historic Buildings Council of Northern Ireland in 2022.
-Having published works architectural and political history, he is currently completing work on the late Hamish Miles’ Catalogue Raisonné of David Wilkie.
+Dr Kyle Leyden is Lecturer in Early Modern Architecture and Visual Culture at the Courtauld.
+His research focuses on the intersections of politics and architecture in the period 1560-1790, and the use of architecture as an active tool in effecting societal change.
+Following a career at the Bar of Ireland and in academic law, he completed his M.A. and Ph.D. at the Courtauld, where he was appointed to Faculty in 2023.
+He has worked for over twenty years as an advisor to some of the leading heritage institutions of the British Isles and was appointed to the Historic Buildings Council of Northern Ireland in 2022.
+He has published works on architectural and political history, and is currently completing work on the late Hamish Miles’ catalogue raisonné of the Scottish artist David Wilkie.

 Citations